Truly Lorentzian quantum cosmology: Introduction

 and treat the squared scale factor $q$ as a path integral variable.
 The action in $q$ is quadratic and a Gaussian integration yields nice closed-form results \cite{Halliwell1988DerivationModels, Halliwell1989Steepest-descentModel}.

 However, the Gaussian integration over all real values of $q$ is questionable step.
 For the metric to stay in the Lorentzian signature, $q$ should only assume positive values.
 A path integral over also negative $q$ cannot be said to be truly Lorentzian.
-In the seminal paper \cite{Halliwell1988DerivationModels} that adopted $q$ as a path integration variable, Halliwell gave ample discussions about potential issues for integrating the squared scale factor over all real values.
-Yet these warnings are largely left aside in subsequent works.
+In the seminal paper \cite{Halliwell1988DerivationModels} that adopted $q$ as a path integration variable, Halliwell warned us that \begin{quote} In Sec.
+VII we encountered the problem of doing quantum mechanics in terms of the variable $q$ whose physical range was the positive real line.
+This problem is not in any way an artifact of the particular model under consideration, but is a manifestation of the fact that the three-metric $h_{ij}$ satisfies the condition $\det h_{ij}>0$.
+It is therefore important to face up to this issue from the very beginning. \end{quote} Yet this warning is largely left aside in subsequent works.

 In this work we consider quantum cosmology in a truly Lorentzian setting, where the path integral is only over strictly Lorentzian configurations.
 In particular, we study minisuperspace quantum cosmology based on the metric \eqref{eq:metric2}, and distinguish the \textbf{real $q$ scheme}, where $q$ is integrated over the whole real line, from the \textbf{positive $q$ scheme}, where $q$ is integrated over positive values.